 Developing fine motor skills is an important part in the pre-writing process.
 Students are provided with a wide variety of materials and activities to strengthen hand muscles.
 Gross motor development is fostered in and outside the classroom.
 Students have access to balance beams, bean bags, balls, bikes, slides, and more each day.

-Students learn Christian values not only through age appropriate Bible stories, songs, and verses, but also in how we treat our peers and conduct ourselves each day.
+Students learn values not only through songs and stories, but also in how we treat our peers and conduct ourselves each day.

 Spanish and Sign Language: